Albany Flat Roof Experts Your Property is in Safe Hands.

 Modified Bitumen is the classic standard in flat roofing, but has recently fallen in popularity.

-There are 4 main types of flat roof systems EPDM (Rubber) Thermoplastic Membranes PVC or TPO Modified Bitumen and Roofing Built-up roofing (BUR).
+There are 4 main types of flat roof systems EPDM (Rubber Roofing), Thermoplastic Membranes (PVC or TPO), Modified Bitumen and Roofing Built-Up Roofing (BUR).

 Albany flat roof contractors know the differences between the types of flat roofs.
-EPDM is the newest flat roof technology with being about 55+ years old, and BUR roofing being the oldest with over 120+ years.
+EPDM is one of the newest forms of flat roof technology, being about 55+ years old.
+BUR roofing would be the oldest having been in use over 120+ years.
 Modified Bitumen has been around for around 80 years.

 Due to the high durability of the material the life span of EPDM roofs can range from 30 to 50 years, and it holds up really well against wind, water, and fire.

 TPO flat roofing is changed from solid to semi-solid state when heated.
 That enables the sheets or panels overlapping to fuse together.
 TPO sets itself apart from other commercial roofing systems, it has an extremely high-temperature tolerance.
 In the flat roofing industry, use of TPO roofing is steadily rising among Albany flat roof contractors.
 Thermoplastic has a lot of advantages, here are some to consider when selecting your next roofing application